The Red-legged Partridge

 The authors

-Article from the encyclopaedia of Iberian fauna by Felix Rodriguez de la Fuente, illustrated with the painter's paintings of partridges.
-Manuel Sosa.
+Article from the Iberian fauna encyclopedia by Felix Rodriguez de la Fuente, illustrated with the painter's partridge paintings Manuel Sosa.

-.
-You are invited to enjoy his complete work on the website of his gallery. https://manuelsosa.com/
+You are invited to enjoy his complete body of work on his gallery's website https://manuelsosa.com/